LavishMehta1/Lotto-Max-Lottery-Winner-system/README.md

-Lotto Max Lottery Winner system using Python CGI, HTML, CSS.
+Designed a Lotto Max Lottery Winner system using Python CGI, HTML, CSS.
+Hosted the website on Raspberry Pi using Apache Server.Designed a Lotto Max Lottery Winner system using Python CGI, HTML, CSS.
 Hosted the website on Raspberry Pi using Apache Server.